GusLem/DigitalFarms/README.md

 InsertNetlifyButtonHere

-To serve the site clone this repository with the following command:
+To serve the site, clone this repository with the following command:

 ```bash
 git clone https://github.com/GusLem/DigitalFarms --recursive